ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/release/index.rst

 "Run workflow" button.
 You need to input the git reference you want to release (it can be a branch name, a short commit hash, or a full commit hash), and the environment to release in.
-Note that anyone can publish a release in the ``dev`` environment, while approval from a release manager is required for the ``prod`` environment.
+Note that anyone can publish a release in the ``dev`` environment, while approval from a :ref:`release manager
+<qualification-plan:organization:Release Managers>` is required for the
+``prod`` environment.

 It's also possible to override some of the startup checks the release process performs, and to treat the git reference as verbatim instead of trying to resolve it.
 The latter option is useful if you need to release a commit which is not present in the ``ferrocene/ferrocene`` repository.

 Once you click the green "Run workflow" button a new job will be queued.